knudhansen/rpi/scripts/README_IMPLEMENTATION_DETAILS.md

 The scheduling of videos is done using Cron.
 This is done by adding files to the `/etc/cron.d` directory.
 One file is added for each schedule, and the files are named `rpicam_<hour of start>_<minute of start>_<duration in s>`.

+In order to see all the scheduled videos, use the rpiSchedVideoListDaily.

 ### Scheduled video files

 ```